 In most Scaled Agile frameworks, planning typically takes place at two levels: a higher level, tying the greater backlog to strategy and vision, and at a lower level, tying the backlog to execution and delivery.

-Program Level Planning
+Agile Planning: Program Level

 : Program Increment planning